General Rental Conditions

 The Principal will also be liable for compensating the Lessee for any damages suffered as a result of this cancellation pursuant to ordinary law.

-The Principal shall only be able to be released from their obligations to refund and compensate by providing proof of the occurrence of a force majeure event (acts or events such as foreign or civil war, terrorism, sabotage, riots, strikes, earthquakes, volcanic eruptions, tidal waves, fires or more generally any other natural disaster, nuclear, bacteriological, chemical or industrial accidents, epidemics or pandemics, decisions by a government authority restricting movements or rental of the property, total or partial destruction of the property after signing the rental agreement) that prevented it from making the property reserved by the Lessee available to them.
-In only this case of force majeure, the Principal must nevertheless offer the guest a new rental, with equivalent costs, terms and conditions, for a stay that can take place within 18 months from the cancellation date and the amounts already paid by the guest will be applied to the price of the new rental.
-If the Guest does not accept a new rental, the Principal must immediately refund all amounts already paid by the Guest (deposit and/or rent).
+The Principal shall only be able to be released from their obligations to compensate by providing proof of the occurrence of a force majeure event (acts or events such as foreign or civil war, terrorism, sabotage, riots, strikes, earthquakes, volcanic eruptions, tidal waves, fires or more generally any other natural disaster, nuclear, bacteriological, chemical or industrial accidents, epidemics or pandemics, decisions by a government authority restricting movements or rental of the property, total or partial destruction of the property after signing the rental agreement) that prevented it from making the property, reserved by the Lessee available to them, Totally or partially and/or if the current stay were to be interrupted.
+In only this case of force majeure, the Principal must nevertheless offer the guest a new rental, with equivalent costs, terms and conditions, for a stay that can take place within 18 months from the cancellation date, and the amounts already paid by the guest will be applied to the price of the new rental.
+If the Guest does not accept a new rental or a rescheduling of the stay dates within a period of 18 months from the date of cancellation, the Principal must immediately refund all amounts already paid by the Guest (deposit and/or rent), and shall contact his insurance company to follow up on the possible refund of the sums refunded.

 Article 8 – Initial and Final Inventory